apache/spark/docs/sql-migration-guide.md

   - In Spark version 2.4 and below, you can create map values with map type key via built-in function such as `CreateMap`, `MapFromArrays`, etc. In Spark 3.0, it's not allowed to create map values with map type key with these built-in functions.
 Users can use `map_entries` function to convert map to array<struct<key, value>> as a workaround.
 In addition, users can still read map values with map type key from data source or Java/Scala collections, though it is discouraged.

-  - In In Spark version 2.4 and below, you  can create a map with duplicated keys via built-in functions like `CreateMap`, `StringToMap`, etc. The behavior of map with duplicated keys is undefined, for example, map look up respects the duplicated key appears first, `Dataset.collect` only keeps the duplicated key appears last, `MapKeys` returns duplicated keys, etc. In Spark 3.0, Spark throws `RuntimeException` when duplicated keys are found.
+  - In Spark version 2.4 and below, you can create a map with duplicated keys via built-in functions like `CreateMap`, `StringToMap`, etc. The behavior of map with duplicated keys is undefined, for example, map look up respects the duplicated key appears first, `Dataset.collect` only keeps the duplicated key appears last, `MapKeys` returns duplicated keys, etc. In Spark 3.0, Spark throws `RuntimeException` when duplicated keys are found.
 You can set `spark.sql.mapKeyDedupPolicy` to `LAST_WIN` to deduplicate map keys with last wins policy.
 Users may still read map values with duplicated keys from data sources which do not enforce it (for example, Parquet), the behavior is undefined.

   - In Spark 3.0, using `org.apache.spark.sql.functions.udf(AnyRef, DataType)` is not allowed by default.
 Set `spark.sql.legacy.allowUntypedScalaUDF` to true to keep using it.
 In Spark version 2.4 and below, if `org.apache.spark.sql.functions.udf(AnyRef, DataType)` gets a Scala closure with primitive-type argument, the returned UDF returns null if the input values is null.
 However, in Spark 3.0, the UDF returns the default value of the Java type if the input value is null.
 For example, `val f = udf((x: Int) => x, IntegerType)`, `f($"x")` returns null in Spark 2.4 and below if column `x` is null, and return 0 in Spark 3.0.
 This behavior change is introduced because Spark 3.0 is built with Scala 2.12 by default.